ChefYeshpal/webapp-skeletor/README.md

 - Muscles dont really work properly when you zoom in to view the stl viewer
     - They just dissapear
     - I wasn't able to find a fix for this yet...
+- Images and `.stl` files might take some time to load depending on your internet connection
+- This entire project is being hosted on [GitHub](https://github.com) Pages, so ofc it's uptime also depends on that.